LOOPS ⋅ Supported features

 Markup: Code blocks / line blocks

-Authors can mark sections of a document as software code, with formatting (line breaks) retained and markup not interpreted on rendering, but shown as such.
+Authors can mark sections of a document as software code, with formatting (line breaks) retained and tags not interpreted on rendering, but shown as such.

 Markup: Emphasis / strong emphasis